THE EVENING TIDE

 “Where is it?”
 I cried, heart thumping.
 “Where is it?!”

 I was looking for the afara jar that the Father of the Sun had made to contain the waters of the Eternal Pool when suddenly, I was brought around by Elwyn.
-She hadn’t seen what I had seen downstairs, but by facing me now and seeing how colorless my face had become, she began to understand that we, mostly I, were irrevocably doomed.
+She hadn’t seen what I had seen downstairs, but by facing me now, she began to understand that we, mostly I, were irrevocably doomed.

 “What is happening?” she asked, her voice shaky.